Change Control Software: Manage Regulatory Change from Request to Implementation

 Post-Implementation Review: Confirming the Change Achieved Its Intended Outcome

 Change control does not end at implementation.
-ICH Q10 Section 3.5 requires a post-implementation review to verify that the change achieved its intended outcome without adversely affecting product quality or regulatory compliance.
-The post-implementation review is the change control equivalent of CAPA effectiveness verification — it confirms that the change worked as intended and that no unintended consequences appeared during the initial implementation period.
+ICH Q10 Section 3.2.3 requires post-implementation review as part of the Change Management System element of the Pharmaceutical Quality System — confirming the change achieved its intended outcome without adversely affecting product quality or regulatory compliance.
+The post-implementation review is the change control equivalent of CAPA effectiveness verification — it confirms the change worked as intended and that no unintended consequences appeared during the initial implementation period.

 Evaluating Change Control Software: Five Questions That Reveal Regulatory Depth